 they need during this difficult time, we are hearing reports of a number of

-issues related to Google My Business functionality.
+issues related to Google Business Profile functionality.

-Unfortunately, Google My Business is no longer providing phone or chat support as a result of the outbreak, so you’ll have to rely on email support if you experience any of these (or other issues).
+Unfortunately, Google Business Profile is no longer providing phone or chat support as a result of the outbreak, so you’ll have to rely on email support if you experience any of these (or other issues).

 A lot has changed over the past week and there could be

 further developments in the weeks and months ahead – we’ll be sure to keep you

 For more information on optimising your Google Business Profile